Our latest news & views

 When it comes to marketing, document translation often refers to the translation of materials such as brochures, banners and flyers.
 Although marketing materials aren’t typically technical, the process of transcreation will often be required.

 Transcreation is a particular translation process that is mainly used to describe the cross-cultural adaptation of advertising and marketing copy.
-It’s more than a straight translation; rather it is a creative writing and localisation process that is carried out by specialised mother-tongue translators who are also copywriters.
+It’s more than a straight translation.
+Rather it is a creative writing and localisation process.
+It is carried out by specialised mother-tongue translators who are also copywriters.
 For this reason, transcreation will often cost a little more, but the outcome will be worth the investment.

 For more information about marketing translation, have a look at our ultimate guide to marketing translation.